Learn everything about cochinita pibil,

 It is very difficult to describe such a flavor in detail, but I will do my best.
-You face a very characteristic flavor that can vary drastically from recipe to recipe, but there is always a slightly acidic touch with a juicy and very soft meat that needs no chewing, it melts in your mouth.
+You face a very characteristic flavor that can vary drastically from recipe to recipe, but there is always a slightly acidic touch with juicy and very soft meat that needs no chewing, it melts in your mouth.
 While the flavor of the marinade is predominant, it does not dull the texture and taste of the pork meat.

 It is not spicy or has a taste of chili, but its best friend is habanero.
-It also has no onion flavor, but all good cochinita pibil is accompanied with purple onion, lemon and a touch of oregano.
+It also has no onion flavor, but all good cochinita pibil is accompanied with purple onion, lemon, and a touch of oregano.

-In conclusion, it is a pleasant taste on the palate with the pork meat highlighted and accompanied by a kind of marinade with an acid touch, very juicy and delicious.
+In conclusion, it is a pleasant taste on the palate with the pork meat highlighted and accompanied by a kind of marinade with an acid touch, very juicy, and delicious.

 How do you eat cochinita pibil?

-Every good Mexican dish is eaten in taco.
+Every good Mexican dish is eaten in a taco.
 And, of course, this is no exception, although I dare to say that it is not the best way to eat it.

-You can order a cochinita pibil taco of pure meat with no fat, or you can order a complete ecstasy of flavor that is a taco with meat, fat and pork skin called “cueritos”, a touch of flavor that melts your saliva.
+You can order a cochinita pibil taco of pure meat with no fat, or you can order a complete ecstasy of flavor that is a taco with meat, fat, and pork skin called “cueritos”, a touch of flavor that melts your saliva.

 Another very tasty way to eat it is in a panucho.
-The panucho is a tortilla stuffed with beans and passed through lard, so that it is halfway between a toast and a soft tortilla.
+The panucho is a tortilla stuffed with beans and passed through lard so that it is halfway between a toast and a soft tortilla.